Can I participate in research?

 Your MCC case should be reviewed by a multidisciplinary team including surgical oncologists, radiation oncologists, medical oncologists, and dermatologists with significant experience in managing MCC to develop a plan that could then be carried out by your local physicians.
 It is important that you and your doctors realize that optimal management of MCC is different than that for small cell lung carcinoma and for melanoma.
 The most significant difference is the important role of radiation in managing many cases of MCC.
 Another important difference is that adjuvant chemotherapy has not been shown to improve survival in MCC.
 Learn more about treatment options for MCC.

-Every clinical trial have a different set of requirements, but can limit enrollment based on age, tumor size, extent of disease, past treatments and immune status.
+Every clinical trial has a different set of requirements, and can limit enrollment based on age, tumor size, extent of disease, past treatments and immune status.

 Avelumab (Bavencio) is the first and only FDA-approved immunotherapy drug for MCC.
 Avelumab has received orphan drug and breakthrough drug status for its use in MCC.
 Pembrolizumab was recently listed as a treatment option for patients with metastatic MCC on the NCCN guidelines.
 This drug is approved by the US FDA for treatment of other cancers and can be prescribed by oncologists outside of clinical trials.

 In some cases, especially if MCC has spread beyond the local-nodal area, we have successfully used a single, larger dose (8 Gy) of radiation to shrink and sometimes eliminate a given metastatic lesion.
 This approach has relatively few side effects and may work nicely together with systemic immune stimulation therapy.
 We described this approach in a 2015 report on 93 tumors treated in 26 patients.